openmultiplayer/web/docs/scripting/functions/TextDrawBoxColor.md

 ## Description

-Adjusts the text box colour (only used if TextDrawUseBox 'use' parameter is 1).
+Adjusts the text box colour (only used if TextDrawUseBox 'use' parameter is 'true').

 | Name  | Description                                                                                                                                                                    |
 | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |